-The color path for the three byte RGB pixel can be selected with the B32 DCOL bits:
+If RGB is selected, the color path can be selected with the B32 DCOL bits:

 - Indirect color (00). - 2.
 Direct color (11).

 In addition, if key matching is not selected, then a dynamic selection of indirect color or direct color on a pixel-by-pixel basis can be specified by setting the B32 DCOL bits to 01.